dcsaorg/DCSA-JIT/doc/Module 9 part 1 - preparing an ETA-Berth.md

   "portCallServiceTypeCode": null,
   "eventDateTime": "2022-09-15T08:10:00.000+01:00",
   "delayReasonCode": "WEA",
-  "remark": "1 hour delayed from the original schedule due to weather.
+  "remark": "8 hour delay from the original schedule due to weather.
 ETA based on maintaining 20 knots from here on.",

   "eventLocation": {